razorbacks/ubuntu-authentication/shibboleth/README.md

 For example, `Location` takes precedence over `Directory` so include a `Location` block in the virtual host configuration file with the Shibboleth directives and place the redirects in the `Directory` block.

-Alternatively, exclude the condition to rewrite paths for Shibboleth.
+Alternatively, exclude the condition to rewrite paths for Shibboleth. e.g.

     RewriteCond %{REQUEST_URI} !^/Shibboleth
     RewriteCond %{REQUEST_FILENAME} !-d